jennisusannes/Falling_Angel/README.md

 # TDT4240 Project: Falling_Angel
 This is a project for TDT4240 - Software architecture by group 11.
-The aim of this project is to develop a game using methods and patterns from the course.
+The objective of this project is to develop a game, designed using methods and patterns from the course.

 # Demo / user manual